sprousejay/101-business-site/README.md

 We'll roll out more-challenging PHP components as bonuses as you continue to work through the site.

-At the end of this assignment you will have accomplished:
+:exclamation: At the end of this assignment you will have accomplished: :exclamation:
 - [ ] A build of all six pages of the site
 - [ ] Adherence to BEM convention throughout your work
 - [ ] Correct implementation of Flexbox